aweymo/cs_land/index.md

-      and noting how different communities were being represented depending on commercial interests, we can make new connections and understand the origins of seemingly constant cultural perceptions. <br><br>· This project serves primarily as a pedagogical tool and a methodology for analyzing historical material through increased access points through visual, audio, geospatial and text elements.
+      and noting how different communities were being represented depending on commercial interests, we can make new connections and understand the origins of seemingly constant cultural perceptions. <br><br>· This project serves primarily as a pedagogical tool and a methodology for analyzing historical material by increasing access points through visual, audio, geospatial and text elements.
   col_2:
     headline: Relevance
     slug: rel